“Even when you are in the darkest hole - an abyss, and I’ve been in that abyss, know that there is light again when you clamber back out”.

 “I am the child of domestic violence—as a witness and because I was physically and psychologically abused for 15 years.
 When I was 19 years old, a serious car accident left me unable to walk.
 I was also unable to talk for four months.
 It took me two and a half years to learn to walk normally and climb stairs again.

 “Many years later, a colleague was shot dead outside her home.
 The media claimed I was the shooter’s next target.
 More recently, life sent me a fourth challenge, which I’m still unable to talk about as it was so distressing.
 Each of these challenges stacked up, becoming a tipping point, which ultimately gave me PTSD.”

 Anne is unable to take medications to alleviate PTSD symptoms due to having Steven Johnson Syndrome.
 This life-threatening illness has hospitalised her three times and is caused by pharmaceuticals.
 Instead, to combat the effects of her PTSD, Anne has a rigorous mental health management routine, using mindfulness, movement, sleep and organisation.

 Currently, she loves using a 10-minute meditation app every morning called the Daily Calm.
 This is followed by a walk and a swim.
 Later in the day, Anne will do yoga, row or jog.
 To avoid stressful situations, she tries to remove herself from anything that can be a trigger.
-Anne has also discovered that talking with other people living with PTSD is very helpful, be they veterans or civilians.“If you have any mental disorder, seek professional help and tell your family and trusted friends,” Anne says.
+Anne has also discovered that talking with other people living with PTSD is very helpful, be they veterans or civilians.
+Anne has been working on creating a mental health program for anyone with PTSD, depression and anxiety, to help them reduce their symptoms.“If you have any mental disorder, seek professional help and tell your family and trusted friends,” Anne says.
 “Even when you are in the deepest, darkest hole, and I’ve been in that abyss, know there is light again when you clamber back out.”